 The declaration statement should have the following:

-- Name of the parties– All the parties involved must be identified in the document and their names included as is in their government-issued identification cards.
+• Name of the parties– All the parties involved must be identified in the document, with their names included as in their government-issued identification cards.

 Credentials required for notarization

 For the document’s notarization to be acknowledged, the signer must provide the required credentials to help prove their identity.
-Although the requirements usually vary from State to State, the most used documents include a driver’s license, a valid passport, and a government-issued identification card.
+Although the requirements usually vary from state to state, the most commonly used documents include a driver’s license, a valid passport, and a government-issued identification card.

 Signature of the notary public

 If the notary public’s signature is required, the original signature of the notary is signed exactly as the name appears on their notary certificate of appointment.
-Consequently, if the seal and/or stamp is not used, the notary should type, stamp or print their name near their signature.
+Consequently, if the seal and/or stamp are not used, the notary should type, stamp, or print their name near their signature.

 Notary seal

 Notary acknowledgments are usually recorded in the notary’s journal.
 The record should include the date, place, and other key details of the notarization.
-After the requirements and notarization process have been fulfilled, the notary will stamp and seal the document with their official public seal or stamp to show that it has been acknowledged.
+After the requirements of the process have been fulfilled, the notary will stamp and seal the document with their official public seal or stamp to show that it has been acknowledged.

-A notary acknowledgment certificate is usually issued after the notarization and is in most cases included on the signed document just below the signer’s signature block that records and duly certifies the contents of the acknowledgment notarial act.
-The notary acknowledgment certificate must contain the name of the person who affixed their signature of the document, a statement that an acknowledgment notarial act was performed, and a statement showing that the person signed the document without being coerced to do so by anyone.
+A notary acknowledgment certificate is usually issued after the notarization and is, in most cases, included on the signed document just below the signer’s signature block that records and duly certifies the contents of the acknowledgment notarial act.
+The certificate must contain the name of the person who affixed the signature of the document, a statement that an acknowledgment notarial act was performed, and a statement showing that the person signed the document without being coerced to do so by anyone.

 Notary Acknowledgment Form Template